xacy/vue-shots/README.md

 * ~~Persist favorite list to local storage~~
 * ~~Make the star in the drawer bigger~~
 * ~~Add delete fav functionality~~
+* Did it using: transform: scalex and scaleY ~~Switch imported from another vue component but had to change the size to make it bigger~~
+* ~~Change the general layout to use a full height page.~~